Table of Contents

 Any customized behavioral anomaly monitoring setup containing relative or absolute thresholds will be lost if you downgrade to DataMiner version 10.3.11 or older.
 These versions do not support this extended anomaly configuration, and the thresholds will be automatically determined by DataMiner Analytics, similar to the default Smart option.

-3. Click Close in the lower right corner to exit the Anomaly Alarm Settings pop-up window.
+4. Click Close in the lower right corner to return to the alarm template editor.

-In the alarm template editor, depending on your changes, the button in the Anomalies column will now indicate the level of anomaly monitoring that has been configured:
+In the alarm template editor, the button in the Analytics or Anomalies column will be adjusted as follows depending on the configuration:

-• Disabled: No anomaly alarms are generated for this parameter.
+• Disabled: No Augmented Operations alarms are generated for this parameter.

-• Customized: You have customized the anomaly alarm settings for this parameter.
+• Customized: Custom Augmented Operations settings have been configured for this parameter.

-• Smart: Anomaly alarms are generated for this parameter based on what DataMiner Analytics determines to be an anomaly.
+• Smart: Anomaly alarms are generated for this parameter based on what DataMiner Analytics determines to be an anomaly, and proactive alarms are generated.

 Note